 - 7.10.1 The PCC consents to the CC entering into contracts for the benefit of the Force subject to the levels of authorisations set out in Appendix F. - 7.10.2 All contracts must be concluded formally in writing before the supply, service or construction work begins, except in exceptional circumstances, and then only with the written authorisation as per the above authorisation levels.
 An award letter is insufficient.
-The Commercial/Departmental Procurement Lead responsible for securing signature of the contract must ensure that the person signing for the other contracting party has authority to bind it. - 7.10.3 For the purpose of this document "Sensitive" contracts are those that are above the FTS thresholds (see Appendix B), or are novel, contentious, in the public interest or politically repercussive. - 7.10.4 All contracts shall be signed under hand, unless the following applies, when they shall be executed as a deed and the common seal of the PCC shall be affixed by the PCC CEO (in the absence of the PCC CEO then PCC CFO): - any document transferring an interest of land; - any document where the legal requirements are that the document should be a deed:
+The Commercial/Departmental Procurement Lead responsible for securing signature of the contract must ensure that the person signing for the other contracting party has authority to bind it. - 7.10.3 For the purpose of this document "Sensitive " contracts are those that are above the PCR thresholds (see Appendix B), or are novel, contentious, in the public interest or politically repercussive. - 7.10.4 All contracts shall be signed under hand, unless the following applies, when they shall be executed as a deed and the common seal of the PCC shall be affixed: - any document transferring an interest of land; - any document where the legal requirements are that the document should be a deed: